Products

 Invertechs microinverters have been tested in TUV lab and passed the EMC testings.

 Besides, we have a professional EMC laboratory in our R&D centre to ensure that EMC is considered during the design and production process of products, thereby improving product quality and reliability.
-This can also speed up the product development cycle and reduce the risk of bringing products to market.
-In addition to ensuring products comply with regulations and standards, our laboratories can help identify and resolve potential EMC issues to support continuous product improvement.

 The most importantly, we make strict rules on production and testing for bulk production, so as to make sure that every product that we produce and ship out is qualified with EMC standards.

 Invertechs will make every effort to ensure our users with safe,clean and efficient energy.
-Make Energy Safe and Easy!